 January 20, 1973 - Eugene McCarthy speaks at the Peace Conference held at the Metropolitan Stadium in Bloomington, MN.
 The speech focuses on the ongoing Vietnam War.

-December 16, 1973 - Eugene McCarthy discussed political personalities and issues before a campus audience at Luther College in Decorah, Iowa.
+December 16, 1973 - Eugene McCarthy speaks about political personalities and current issues before a campus audience at Luther College in Decorah, Iowa.

 April 19, 1974 - Comments from Eugene McCarthy regarding Richard Nixon and impeachment.
 (Part 1)